About the Graduate Development Program

 Following Orientation, Graduates begin working in their hired position.
 Additionally, all Graduates will develop leadership skills through frequent development sessions and a Capstone Project at the completion of your first year with National Grid.
 You will meet amazing individuals, both within our organization and local communities and will be assigned a mentor who will provide guidance and insight to help you start and progress in your career.

-- Bachelor or Master’s degree in Accounting or Finance is preferred
+- Bachelor or Master’s degree in Computer Science, IT, Cyber Security, etc. preferred

 - Graduated between May 2020 and June 2021